x4d3/impac-light/README.md

-# ruby-getting-started
+# Impac!™ Light

-A barebones Rails app, which can easily be deployed to Heroku.
+A light Rails App of Maestrano Impac!™.

-This application support the [Getting Started with Ruby on Heroku](https://devcenter.heroku.com/articles/getting-started-with-ruby) article - check it out.
+This project was bootstraped from the (https://github.com/heroku/ruby-getting-started) project.

 ## Running Locally